dunkelstern/twohundred/Readme.md

 ## Other helpers

-### `IPAddress`

-Holds an IP-Address of either IPv4 or IPv6 type or a Wildcard token (for binding a socket to whatever IP there is set for example).
-This has initializers to parse an address from a string and is `CustomStringConvertible` to convert back to a string.
-This class will be extended to hold all IP-Address functionality to abstract away the POSIX interface which is very ugly to use from within Swift.

-### `UUID4`

-Just a random identifier.
-Conversion to string is possible, converting a string to a UUID is currently not possible.
-Comparisons are fast and memory footprint is low.

-### `Adler32`

-Adler32 checksumming with support to checksum strings and streaming data as well.
-Currently used as hash function for data.

 ### URL en/decoding strings

 The `String` type has been extended with `urlEncodedString()` and `urlDecodedString()` to facilitate percent en/decoding for usage of strings in URLs.

-### `Date`

-The `Date` class stores UTC dates.
-It is able to parse and generate RFC-822 and ISO-8601 strings.